 The production company should be represented by a producer who, as the majority producer, was ultimately responsible for realising and releasing at least one film with a cinema release in the Netherlands.
 The producer should also have experience with the production and release of creative, artistic and/or experimental films.

 The film should be directed by a professional visual artist as defined in the Mondriaan Fund’s General Terms and Conditions.
 In addition, the visual artist should have demonstrably worked professionally as a visual artist for at least the previous two years and should be integrated into the Dutch visual art circuit.
 He/she should also have a demonstrably good track record in the field of independent artistic, creative and/or experimental films.
 Applications from people who are still engaged in vocational training, including post-academic study programmes, will not be accepted.
-A maximum of two projects may be submitted by each applicant or visual artist.
 The producer and the visual artist may not be the same person.
-In this collaborative project, a maximum of two films will be selected for realisation.
-The maximum realisation contribution by the joint funds is 300,000 euros for each film.

 - The project mainly originates from the visual aspect of the medium and has the artistic potential to be selected for leading international film festivals.